 - 1. Use a door compliant with ANSI/DASMA 102.
 Ask the door supplier to check with the door manufacturer for compliance. - 2.
-Provide warning signage.
+For motor operated doors, provide warning signage.
 Place placards on both sides in the line-of-sight of a door indicating potential hazards from a moving door. - 3.
 Provide door labels.
-Instructional and warning labels should be installed, and the establishment should be instructed not to remove or paint over the labels and to replace them if they fade or are damaged. - 4.
+Instructional and warning labels should be installed, and the establishment should be instructed not to remove or paint over the labels and to replace them if they fade or are damaged.
+The labels advise that the doorway should be kept clear (see Fig. 3 for example). - 4.
 Use tempered glass or polycarbonate for glazing.
-If clear view panels are used for the panel sections, it is recommended to use tempered glass or polycarbonate glazing for added protection when the door is in the closed position.
+If clear view panels are used for the panel sections, use tempered glass or polycarbonate glazing for added protection when the door is in the closed position.
 Tempered glass will have an etched label for identification. - 5.
-Use entrapment protection that complies with UL 325.
+For motor operated doors, use entrapment protection that complies with UL 325.
 Entrapment protection options include photoelectric eyes, edge sensors, and constant contact operation.
-Consult the door & operator manufacturer or refer to the operator manufacturer's instruction manual for suitable entrapment protection devices. - 6.
+Consult the door and operator manufacturer or refer to the operator manufacturer's instruction manual for suitable entrapment protection devices. - 6.
 Limit access to controls.
 Provide suitable control lockouts to prevent access by the general public and unauthorized individuals. - 7.
-Do not allow remote or unattended operation.
-Operation should only be performed by a wall mounted control where the door and surrounding areas are in clear sight. - 8.
-Provide warning alarms before door movement.
-Audio and visual alarms may be employed to warn of door movement. - 9.
-Manual release.
-For operators with a manual release, it is recommended that the release handle be out of reach of children. - 10.
-Perform regular maintenance and inspection.
-A trained door systems technician should regularly inspect and test for proper door operation. - 11.
-Consult door and operator manufacturers.
-Discuss the application with the door and operator manufacturer for additional features and options.
+Pull Rope.
+For manually operated doors, keep the pull rope out of reach of children when the door is open.
+Pull ropes are not to be used on doors that are motor operated. - 8.
+Chain hoist.
+For chain hoist operated doors, secure the chain in a chain keeper to prevent unauthorized door operation. - 9.
+Ensure proper balance.
+The door should not fall under its own weight from any position in its travel other than near the floor. - 10.
+For motor operated doors, do not allow remote or unattended operation.
+Operation should only be performed by a wall mounted control where the door and surrounding areas are in clear sight. - 11.
+For motor operated doors, provide warning alarms before door movement.
+Audio and visual alarms may be employed to warn of door movement.